All DSWA Facilities Will Close At 3pm on Saturday, December 7

 Yes, DSWA has a seven-member Board of Directors that with the exception of its Chairman, who is appointed by the State Senate, the Board is appointed by the Governor for three-year terms.
 Board members serve voluntarily and without pay.
 Serving on the Board takes a strong commitment; given that they serve as a working group, not an advisory group attending, meetings, public hearings, workshops, and much more.
 The Board of Directors sets policies and makes decisions regarding current operations, programs, and planning.

-It costs $85.00 per ton to dispose of waste at a DSWA landfill.
-The minimum fee is $7.50 which can be applied to cars and small trucks hauling 160 pounds or less of waste.
+It costs $80.00 per ton to dispose of waste at a DSWA landfill.
+The minimum fee is $7.50.

 Once garbage is brought to a DSWA landfill, it stays at the landfill.
 DSWA does not send garbage out of state.